MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/connect-your-sensor-to-the-sharks-cove-board.md

 The connection decisions outlined in the preceding bullets were based on information from the *Theory of Operation* section (page 6) and the *Serial Communications* section (page 8) of the ADXL345 data sheet.

-For more detailed technical information about the Sharks Cove board, see [Sharks Cove Schematic](https://firmware.intel.com/sites/default/files/Sharks_Cove_Schematic.pdf).

 After successfully connecting your sensor test board to Sharks Cove, read the next topic for guidance on how to [write and deploy your universal sensor driver](write-and-deploy-your-universal-sensor-driver.md).